 So at 1-month beard length avoid shaving or trimming unless you want to trim your neckline.

-Just like any other journey in life, beard growth journey to has its challenges.
+Just like any other journey in life, the beard growth journey also has its challenges.
 These are:

 Beard itch

-One of the reasons most men do not go beyond the one month beard growth stage is beard itch.
-Beard itch can be irritating for beginners who have got no idea how to deal with it.
+One of the reasons most men do not go beyond the one-month beard growth stage is beard itch.
+Beard itch can be irritating for beginners who have no idea how to deal with it.
 And more so, if you have dry skin that does not produce enough sebum oils to moisturize your beard and skin beneath it.

 In case you suffer from beard itchiness when growing your beard, apply jojoba or argan oil.
 Either of these oils will moisturize and soften your beard making it easy to deal with beard itchiness.